-For investment and administrative purposes, the Plan's assets are held in the Honeywell Savings and Ownership Plan Master Trust ("Master Trust") along with the assets of the Honeywell Puerto Rico Savings and Ownership Plan, the Honeywell Secured Benefit Plan and the Intermec FSSP Spinoff Plan.
+For investment and administrative purposes, the Plan's assets are held in the Honeywell Savings and Ownership Plan Master Trust ("Master Trust") along with the assets of the Honeywell Savings and Ownership Plan (the "HSOP"), the Honeywell Secured Benefit Plan and the Intermec FSSP Spinoff Plan.

 The Plan's investment in the Master Trust represents the Plan's interest in the net assets of the Master Trust.
-The Plan's investment is stated at fair value and is based on the beginning of year value of the Plan's interest in the Master Trust plus actual Plan contributions, transfer of assets from other plan(s), and allocated investment income less actual Plan distributions, and allocated investment losses.
+The Plan's investment is stated at fair value and is based on the beginning of year value of the Plan's interest in the Master Trust plus actual Plan contributions and allocated investment income less actual Plan distributions, and allocated investment losses.